 - Kinetic: negotiating a new long-term contract with the Victorian government for SkyBus, Melbourne’s privately-operated public transport airport bus service;

 - Defending investor class actions against Timbercorp Securities, Nufarm and Challenger Financial Services Group;

-- Successfully defending the managing director of an international software company in a criminal prosecution for fraud and forgery;
+- Successfully defending the managing director of an international software company in a criminal prosecution for fraud and forgery (acquitted on all charges);

 - ASIC investigations and prosecutions for suspected insider trading, market manipulation and related offences;

 - Bupa: in Supreme Court of Victoria proceedings concerning rights of subrogation against a medical indemnity insurer;